Your Simple Guide to EV Travel & Getting the Most Mileage Possible

 Another way to get the most mileage out of your EV is to have fast, convenient home charging you can rely on.
 Most new EV purchases come with a Level 1 charging cable you can use at home, but they are not as fast — especially if you need to routinely be on the road.
 But with a Level 2 charger, you can add up to 30 miles for each hour of charging.

 With a Level 2 charger from EvoCharge, enjoy convenient home charging, as most EVs take 3 to 8 hours to get from empty to a full charge.
 This means you can plug in when you get home at night, and enjoy knowing you will have a full charge when you hit the road the next day.
-The EVSE Home is an easy-to-use, plug-and-charge system, and we also offer the iEVSE Home Smart charger, which is Wi-Fi enabled with advanced features that you can easily control from anywhere with the EvoCharge app.
+The Home 50 is an easy-to-use, plug-and-charge system that you can easily control from anywhere with the EvoCharge app.

 Have Questions?
 We're Here to Help